KatamariJr/gorm.io/pages/docs/create.md

 }
 ```

-You can specify batch size when creating with `CreateInBatches`, e.g:
+You can specify the batch size when creating with `CreateInBatches`, for example:

 ```go
 var users = []User{{Name: "jinzhu_1"}, ...., {Name: "jinzhu_10000"}}